fluffos/fluffos/docs/build.md

     # CYGWIN setup should take care of other dependencies for you

-    # 3. Build FluffOS asif we are under normal linux!
+    # 3. Build FluffOS as if we are under normal linux!